JamesZBL/jencrypt/README.md

 Select 1.

 Input your password for encryption.
-It's now allowed to change password in current version.
+It's not allowed to change password in current version.
 Please input carefully.

 After typing password, press ``Enter``.
 Open ``Finder.app``.
 You will see a new volume named